sprngr/recipes/2018-03-21-french-toast.md

 Source: https://lowcarbyum.com/basic-quick-bread/

 ## Notes
+Also used almond flour as opposed to coconut.

 The only thing I'm changing with this is the inclusion of baking powder as well as the full 8 eggs, I want to see how that yields since my first loaf was a bit shorter than expected.